 CN Rail has posted great dividend growth, great capital appreciation and I am a firm believer that a Canadian railway company should be part of every Canadian’s portfolio.
 However, it may be wise to wait for a dip if possible.

 If you’re looking for an alternate, less expensive option, CP Rail is only trading at a 30% premium to its trailing 12 month earnings.
-But there’s no questioning right now that Canada’s railways are expensive.
+But there’s no questioning right now that Canada’s railways are expensive, and buying stocks in either of them right now won’t be a mistake in the long run, but could cause some short term volatility.